nathant1234567/ride-booking-system/README.md

 - Make new booking - Nathan
-- Cancel booking - Nathan
+- Cancel booking - Jeremy

 - Pay for new booking - Ibitola
 - Amend booking - Ibitola